 I have noted in great detail in the text of this book that there are a number of significant early date voices that may be heard from the stream of ancient tradition.
-Among them I could list Clement of Alexandria (despite House and Ice^{18} - and others), the Muratorian Canon, Tertullian, Epiphanies, the Syriac versions of Revelation, and Arethas, and probably Papias and The Shepherd of Hermas.19
+Among them I could list Clement of Alexandria (despite House and Ice^{18} - and others), the Muratorian Canon, Tertullian, Epiphanies, the Syriac versions of Revelation, and Arethas, and probably Papias and The Shepherd of Hermas.
+19

 There simply is no "voice [singular] of church tradition concerning the date of Revelation."
 It is time for late date advocates to admit this.
-Neither is there an "overwhelming voice of the early church" in this regard.20 Nor may it be stated that Clement of Alexandria, Origen, Victorious, and Eusebius "had no witnesses to the contrary."21 Nor should it be said that "if there were some validity to the early date, some trace of this competing tradition should have surfaced.
-However, it has not!"^{2°} Nor may we believe that there is "clear and historically accepted witness of the early church to a Domitian date."2 3To quote House and Ice against themselves: their critique of the early Church tradition seems to be "speculative"24 and a "debater's technique."25
+Neither is there an "overwhelming voice of the early church" in this regard.
+Origen, Victorious, and Eusebius "had no witnesses to the contrary."
+Nor should it be said that "if there were some validity to the early date, some trace of this competing tradition should have surfaced.
+However, it has not!"
+Nor may we believe that there is "clear and historically accepted witness of the early church to a Domitian date."
+2 To quote House and Ice against themselves: their critique of the early Church tradition seems to be "speculative" 2 and a "debater's technique."
+25